mjhoy/asfaltics_pdf_gen/README.md

 make pdfs/0001.pdf
 ```

+If that runs succesfully, you should now have a `pdfs` directory
+within `asfaltics_pdf_gen`, and it should have `0001.pdf` inside.

-To download all the html pages, and generate pdfs, run:
+To download all the html pages and generate pdfs, run:

 ```
 make -j 8